microsoft/vscode-wiki/Performance-Issues.md

 Once you found the extension please file an issue against the extension.
 To file an issue against an extension: find the extension in the market place, and use the `Issues` link in the Resources section.

 You can also create a CPU profile and share it in the issue with us or the extension author.
 To create a CPU profile:
-- Execute the `Developer: Show Running Extensions Command`.
+- Execute the `Developer: Show Running Extensions` Command.
 This command opens an editor with all the running extensions.
 - To start recording a profile click the run control in the editor's title bar:

 ![image](https://user-images.githubusercontent.com/172399/33882668-212c793c-df39-11e7-9844-6e2f4abf194f.png)